 The CRM technology now has become the key that helps in improving customer engagement in your restaurant through loyalty programs and others.
 Centralized restaurant CRM enables you to gather customer data related to the contact details of the customer, the frequency of visits, their preferences and average spending per visit.

-POS integrated CRM gives great insights into customer demands and behavior and allows you to make informed decisions based on the captured data which will improve customer service.
+POS integrated CRM gives excellent insights into customer demands and behavior and allows you to make informed decisions based on the captured data which will improve customer service.
 Waiters can view this detail in the POS and upsell and suggest items based on customer ordering history.

 (iv) Customer Feedback Management

 As mentioned earlier, asking Feedback is critical to improving your restaurant service, and you can employ technology to collect and analyze customer feedback better.
 Instead of a regular feedback form, you can use a Feedback Management App that asks for specific feedback from customers based on the particular item ordered, ambiance, and restaurant service.
 This itemized-level reporting also helps you identify the performance of the dishes on the menu.
 The Feedback App automatically updates the customer details in the CRM, thus eliminating the need for manual updating of data and the scope of errors.

 7. Maintaining Hygiene and Cleanliness in your Restaurant

 Hygiene in restaurants is not just essential to ensure the health and safety of your employees and customers, but also because it plays a significant role in the perception of your restaurant.
 The customers can get highly disappointed if the plates in which they are served food are dirty.
-One of the biggest complaint women has of the restaurants is of the dirty restrooms.
+One of the most prominent complaints women have of the restaurants is of the dirty restrooms.
 It is essential for any restaurant to follow the cleanliness and hygiene standards to ensure that your customer has an overall positive impression of your restaurant.
 The FSSAI has laid down guidelines for cleanliness in restaurants that every restaurant has to follow.
 Make sure to pay attention to the little details as they can make a big difference in the way guests perceive your restaurant.